opendxl/opendxl-databus-client-java/docs/CLI-Example.rst

 CLI (Command Line Interface)
 ----------------------------

-OpenDXL Databus client can be invoked from command line interface (CLI) for testing or checking purposes.
-Executing CLI like a standard Java library with no arguments, the output shows the help:
+The OpenDXL Databus client can be invoked from command line interface (CLI) for testing or checking purposes.
+Executing the CLI like a standard Java library with no arguments displays help information:

 ::

-    $ java -jar opendxldatabusclient-java-sdk-<VERSION>.jar
+    $ java -jar dxldatabusclient-<VERSION>.jar

     ERROR: There are not options
     Option (* = required)                  Description